Festivals, design and hockey

 Montréal is a charming cultural city in Canada which is often nicknamed La Belle Ville or the Beautiful City.
-Aesthetically it is a very European city and in a way Montréal combines North-American culture with a European cultural heritage.
-This is a place that boasts world-renowned design, interesting festivals, an enticing art life, a fun night life and of course hockey.
+Aesthetically it is a very European city and in a way, Montréal combines North American culture with a European cultural heritage.
+This is a place that boasts world-renowned design, interesting festivals, an enticing art life, fun nightlife and of course hockey.
 Montréal is one of North America's most exciting cities.

 The Olympics were held in Montréal in 1976 and the Olympic Stadium is one of the city's most prominent landmarks.
-Accessible by a custom made funicular, the Montréal Tower rises 168 m from the top of the building and a trip up to the top offers breathtaking views.
-To get the best introduction to the city try some of our favorite tours in Montréal.
+Accessible by a custom-made funicular, the Montréal Tower rises 168 m from the top of the building and a trip up to the top offers breathtaking views.
+To get the best introduction to the city, try some of our favourite tours in Montréal.

-For those who prefer old-fashioned sightseeing (above ground) we recommend a sightseeing tour around the beautiful Notre Dame basilica.
-Built in 1672 it is North America's largest house of prayer and one of Montréal's best known landmarks.
-The cobbled streets of Old Montréal are also worth a visit, an area characterized by charming neighborhoods, cozy cafés and a lively and atmospheric culture.
+For those who prefer old-fashioned sightseeing (above ground), we recommend a sightseeing tour around the beautiful Notre Dame basilica.
+Built in 1672 it is North America's largest house of prayer and one of Montréal's best-known landmarks.
+The cobbled streets of Old Montréal are also worth a visit, an area characterized by charming neighbourhoods, cosy cafés and a lively and atmospheric culture.

 1.7 million people live in Montréal.
 The temperature can rise up to 26-28°C in the summer and during the winter daytime temperatures average at -2°C. The Canadian dollar (CAD) is the local currency.

 Experience something extraordinary on your way across the Atlantic.
 Read about the WOW stopover and visit Iceland on your way to Canada.